inet-framework/inet-tutorials/configurator/doc/step12.md

 <!--internal video recording playback speed 2 animation speed none zoom 1.0 from sendPing(1) to #1734 crop 140 380 150 440-->

 Sources: <a srcfile="configurator/omnetpp.ini"/>, <a srcfile="configurator/ConfiguratorE.ned"/>

+## Discussion

+Use <a href="https://github.com/inet-framework/inet-tutorials/issues/2" target="_blank">this page</a>
+in the GitHub issue tracker for commenting on this tutorial.